Messi-Q/Smart-Contract-Dataset/README.md

         6.}
     ```

-As can be seen, the caller of _delegatecall_ is _callee_ (line 4), and _callee_ is not the owner account, we thus label the function _forward_ existing the dangerous delegatecall vulnerability, i.e., label = 1.
+It can be observed, the caller of _delegatecall_ is _callee_ (line 4), and _callee_ is not the owner account, we thus label the function _forward_ to have the dangerous delegatecall vulnerability, i.e., label = 1.